carlosdamazio/carlosdamazio.github.io/_posts/2018-07-25-[EN]-An overview of-Python data model.md

 '''
 {% endhighlight %}

-Did you notice something about this object behaviour?
+Did you notice something about this object behavior?
 Maybe it can be summed?
 Or we have a printable representation to it?

 ![](https://media.giphy.com/media/LxPsfUhFxwRRC/giphy.gif)